Jump to a section:

 Drought.gov: National integrated drought information system.

-Disaster Declarations for States and Counties: An interactive tool for exploring historic federal disaster declarations by state, county, hazard, and year.
+Disaster Declarations for States and Counties: Features an interactive tool for exploring historic federal disaster declarations by state, county, hazard, and year.

-FEMA Flood Map Service Center: The FEMA Flood Map Service Center (MSC) is the official public source for flood hazard information produced in support of the National Flood Insurance Program (NFIP).
-Use the MSC to find your official flood map, access a range of other flood hazard products, and take advantage of tools for better understanding flood risk.
+FEMA Flood Map Service Center: The FEMA Flood Map Service Center (MSC) is the official public source for flood hazard information produced for the National Flood Insurance Program (NFIP).

 Midwestern Regional Climate Center, cli-MATE (registration required): Historical climate data by weather station.

-National Risk Index: An interactive tool illustrating natural disaster risk at the county and Census tract levels.
+National Risk Index: Interactive mapping tool illustrating natural disaster risk at the county and Census tract levels.

-NOAA National Climatic Data Center, Climate Normals Data Tool: Average temperatures and average precipitation by weather station from 1981-2010.
+NOAA National Climatic Data Center, Climate Normals Data Tool: Average temperatures and average precipitation by weather station from 1981 to 2020.

 NOAA National Climatic Data Center, Storm Events Database: Storm data (avalanche, blizzard, flood, drought, etc.) by state and county from 1950-present.